 All of the support equipment, buildings and land is pledged as security under our various debt instruments.
 For additional information, see note 8.

-During 2019, 2018 and 2017, we recorded impairment charges of \in 2.1 million, \in 1.9 million and \in 2.7 million, respectively.
-These amounts were primarily related to tangible assets.
+During 2020, 2019 and 2018, we recorded impairment charges of \in 11.9 million, \in 2.1 million and \in 1.9 million, respectively.
+These amounts were primarily related to property and equipment.